 For more traditional one-component recovery kiln linings, RESCAL™ 70D has been widely used in limekiln linings and offers consistent, economical performance.
 For a 70% alumina class brick, RESCAL™ 70D maintains good alkali resistance and a positive reheat property for improved lining stability.

 Figure 4.
 60% alumina SENECA 60P has the positive reheat expansion and resistance to spalling necessary for lime recovery kiln linings.

 Basic Brick for the Burning Zone

-GREENFREE™ 92 is a 1st generation magnesite-spinel refractory brick with a medium content of in-situ spinel.
+GREENFREE™ 92 is the 1st generation magnesite-spinel refractory brick with a medium content of in-situ spinel.
 Widely used in lime kilns, GREENFREE™ 92 is Resco’s most economical basic brick for higher burning temperatures.

 RESCOMAG 85 is the option for the harshest conditions in the lime kiln burning zone.
-RESCOMAG 85 features fused spinel and an enhanced matrix for high corrosion resistance, good thermal conductivity and strong thermal shock resistance.
+RESCOMAG 85 features a fused spinel and an enhanced matrix for high corrosion resistance, good thermal conductivity, and strong thermal shock resistance.

 The End Zones: Chains and the Discharge

 Monolithic (unshaped)refractories are often used in these zones to simplify refractory construction.
 Castable refractories are used in the chain system for linings around the chain hangers.
 RESCOCAST® 15GM is a versatile, high cement content castable refractory that can be conventionally mixed and poured, pumped for a large lining section, or gunned for chain section maintenance between major relines.
 RESCOCAST® 15GM features high strength and good abrasion resistance.
 For chain systems that have more severe abrasion, R-Max G QT offers higher strength and better durability.